composi/core/README.md

   subscriptions(state, send) {
     return startLoop
   }
-  // ADD DONE FUNCTION FOR EFFECT CLEANUP: done() {
+  // ADD DONE METHOD FOR EFFECT CLEANUP: done() {
     stopLoop()
   }
 }

 // Run program.
 // While doing so, capture program in stopProgram variable,
 // so we can stop it.
 const stopProgram = run(program)
 // Some time later we stop the program.